Search This Blog

 412. These Days by Nico 1967

-On first listen to the Velvet Underground and hearing Nico's tuneless voice I was quite on the side of those who would say what is she doing on the record.
+On first listening to the Velvet Underground and hearing Nico's tuneless voice I was quite on the side of those who would ask what is she doing on the record.
 Then again the song on the end whose name I forgot and which probably came from John Cale's head wasn't a bag of fun either.
-But as I listened more and more to the album the off key singing of this beautiful Germanic model made sense.
+But as I listened more and more to the album the off-key singing of this beautiful Germanic model made sense.
 But there was no way I would buy her her solo album.
 That much I couldn't take.
-So for years all I heard were the Velvet Underground songs.
+So for years, all I heard were the Velvet Underground songs.

 In the 80s I did go to see her play live at the Jump Club in Collingwood.
-It was really a horrible night and because I didn't pay to get in i didn't have that investment in trying to enjoy the show and spent most the night upstairs drinking.
+It was really a horrible night and because I didn't pay to get in I didn't have that investment in trying to enjoy the show and spent most of the night upstairs drinking.

-But a few years back I saw "The Royal Tennenbaums" a film by Wes Anderson, whose vision I find simply breath taking.
-I was addicted to watched the "Rushmore " DVD for ages.
-Same with each film he brought.
+But a few years back I saw "The Royal Tennenbaums" a film by Wes Anderson, whose vision I find simply breathtaking.
+I was addicted to watching the "Rushmore " DVD for ages.
+Same with each film he brought out.
 One of the best things about his films is his use of music.
-To me he is the master of putting songs to scenes.
-And digging up slightly off center songs by big artists.
-So it was that I heard "These days" and was knocked out.
+To me, he is the master of putting songs to scenes.
+And digging up slightly off-center songs by big artists.
+So it was that I heard "These Days" and was knocked out.
 Together with "Fairest of The Seasons" (both songs written by Jackson Brown) I got quite hooked on listening to these terribly depressing Nico songs.
-I even bought the Chelsea Girl album which as a great cover but I think Wes Anderson used the best two songs in his movie.
+I even bought the Chelsea Girl album which has a great cover but I think Wes Anderson used the best two songs in his movie.

 411. Into The Groove by Madonna 1985